DeepHiveMind/EnterpriseAI_Platform_MLOps/README.md

 # Deep Dive into AI SECURITY
-'AI Security' is now often being discussed a lot, and is increasingly becoming a point of concern as
+'AI Security' is now often being discussed a lot, and is increasingly becoming a point of concern as, in a technical parlance, AI/ML model endpoints are been exploited as attack-vector / vulnerability vector. *AI/ML Model endpoint Privacy*  | *Data Privacy in Real World AI/ML System* | *Lack of Comprehensive adoption of DevSecOps Pipeline in Real World AI/ML system* et al.

 #### Why AI SECURITY is important
 - AI/ML Models are getting deployed on edge devices / edge gateways / Fog devices / Mobiles for offline predictions (owing to rapid proliferation of IIoT/ CIoT)